SWPPP inspections are legally required compliance checks tied directly to your NPDES permit coverage.

 3. Follow Inspector Recommendations

-Most inspectors are highly knowledgeable in environmental issues that pertain to stormwater management.
+Most inspectors are highly knowledgeable about environmental issues related to stormwater management.
 Therefore, they will offer the best advice to optimize your SWPPP and correct any issues.

 4. Train Staff

-Train staff on proper SWPPP compliance and work with an inspector to draft new training materials for any recommendations they put forth.
+Train staff on proper SWPPP compliance and work with an inspector to draft new training materials in response to any recommendations.

 Finding the Right Inspector Is Critical